 Remember that it’s not the car that’s insured – it’s the driver.
 So while the owner of the car may have an insurance policy for the vehicle, each driver needs to have their own insurance (with driving other cars cover), or be specifically named on the policyholder’s insurance policy.

-The bottom line is you must have insurance to drive a car, whether it’s your or somebody else’s.
+The bottom line is you must have insurance to drive a car, whether it’s yours or somebody else’s.
 The only exception is when you're hiring a car or taking driving lessons in a professional instructor's car, as the insurance will be included in the cost of the hire car or lesson.

 All things considered, it’s best not to jump into a friend’s car and assume you can legally drive it, even with their permission.
-If you have a comprehensive policy on your own car, check your paperwork carefully to see if you’re covered to drive other cars.
-Alternatively, you’ll need to be named on your friend’s policy or take out your own temporary policy on the car.